-From industry panels to CTS certification sessions, NYDSW 2019 offered a diverse range of activities (some free and some paid; some open and some invite-only), including manufacturer showcases, conferences, open houses, breakfast debates, cocktail hours, tours and more.
+From industry panels to CTS certification sessions, NYDSW offers a diverse range of activities (some free and some paid; some open and some invite-only), including manufacturer showcases, conferences, open houses, breakfast debates, cocktail hours, tours and more.
 Why did we attend?
-Because we know that digital signage — whether in retail, wayfinding, the corporate environment, advertising technology (AdTech) or digital out of home — is (and will continue to be) hugely valuable in the overly cluttered and overwhelming world of marketing and advertising.
+Because we know that digital signage — whether in retail, wayfinding, the corporate environment, advertising technology (AdTech) or digital out of home — is (and will continue to be) hugely valuable in the overly cluttered world of marketing and advertising.

-Within the lineup of companies who had events at NYDSW 2019, we had the opportunity to do a deep-dive with NEC Display and LG about their presence there.
+Within the lineup of companies that showed at NYDSW 2019, we had the opportunity to do a deep-dive with NEC Display and LG.
 Here’s what we learned.

-- NYDSW 2019 — like digital-signage technology itself — is about connecting with the customer at the right time and in the right place.
+- NYDSW 2019, like digital signage itself, is about connecting with the customer at the right time and in the right place.

 NEC Display made its presence known at NYDSW 2019 through one of its five NEC Showcase events in 2019.
 One of the more obvious ways NEC did this was by showcasing some current technology — its direct-view LED options and its collaboration products, to name a few.
 But NYDSW 2019 isn’t just about product demos: Other ways NEC connected with its customer were by offering CTS certifications, an industry panel, a distribution summit and more.
 Through this lens, NYDSW 2019 is much more than a technology showcase; it’s an opportunity to make connections with key decision-makers and AV partners.